|Legler Systems Company|||||CR System|||||Contact Us|||||Help|||||Home||||

 5. A batch date or bank statement date is associated with each check cleared online to facilitate balancing checking accounts used by the accounting software to actual bank statements.

-6. Flexible online reporting procedures allow the user to request and print 25 different Check Reconciliation Reports by specifying report selection parameters and a report sort option.
+6. Flexible online reporting procedures allow the user to request and print 24 different Check Reconciliation Reports by specifying report selection parameters and a report sort option.
 For example, the Outstanding Checks Report produced by procedure CR04 prompts the user for a Bank-ID code, ending date and report sort option.
+One-time ad-hoc management reports are easily printed.

 7. For real-time List Dashboard (No. 4), the oldest ten outstanding checks that have not cleared the bank (unpaid checks) are shown under the check reconciliation menu.
 Up to 4 different real-time transaction dashboards for check reconciliation are displayed: two real-time Bar Chart Dashboards and two real-time List Dashboards.
 A Report History Dashboard is displayed under the parameter prompts for a CR report or inquiry procedure showing the last 12 runs.